andreazerbato04/Nautilus_Marine_Energy_Harvester/construction/readme.md

   <li>electrical tape</li>
 </ul>
 <h2>COMPONET</h2>
-<b>AC Motor:</b> we use the AC motor to simulate the pendolum's oscillation and test the circuit
+<b>AC Motor:</b> an AC motor to simulate the pendolum's oscillation and test the circuit
-<b>AC Motor:</b> we use the AC motor to simulate the pendolum's oscillation and test the circuit
+<b>TP4056:</b> a chip use to safe charging the bacteries and monitoring the cells voltage to stay under 4,2V